jonjamz/blaze-forms/README.md

   * Lets us know if a form action is currently running.
   * Use this to show a spinner or other loading indicator.
 * `{{changed}}`
-  * This is *true* if any valid value change has been made in the form.
+  * This is *true* if any valid value change has been made in the form since it was rendered.
-  * Initial data validation doesn't trigger `changed`.
+  * Initial data validation doesn't trigger `changed`, and neither do duplicate values.
 * `{{submitted}}`
   * This is *true* if the form has ever been submitted.